-The Global Illumination ProfilerA window that helps you to optimize your game.
+See in Glossary ProfilerA window that helps you to optimize your game.
 It shows how much time is spent in the various areas of your game.
-For example, it can report the percentage of time spent rendering, animating or in your game logic.
+For example, it can report the percentage of time spent rendering, animating, or in your game logic.
 More info

-The Global Illumination Profiler module’s chart tracks the time the GI subsystem spent on all worker threads.
+The Global Illumination Profiler module’s chart tracks the time the Realtime Global Illumination system spent on all worker threads.
 The timings are divided into 10 categories.
 To change the order of the categories in the chart, you can drag and drop them in the chart’s legend.
 You can also click a category’s colored legend to toggle its display.

 |Total CPU||The time spent across all threads.|